edwardLum/mapping-data-visualization-python/docs/walking-the-path.md

 **Data Array**

 A multi-dimensional array with labeled or named dimensions.
 DataArray objects add metadata such as dimension names, coordinates, and attributes (defined below) to underlying “unlabeled” data structures such as numpy and Dask arrays.
 If its optional name property is set, it is a named DataArray.
+Reference [here](https://docs.xarray.dev/en/v2023.08.0/user-guide/data-structures.html)

+The DataArray constructor takes:

+* data: a multi-dimensional array of values (e.g., a numpy ndarray, a numpy-like array, Series, DataFrame or pandas.Panel)
+* coords: a list or dictionary of coordinates.
+If a list, it should be a list of tuples where the first element is the dimension name and the second element is the corresponding coordinate array_like object.
+* dims: a list of dimension names.
+If omitted and coords is a list of tuples, dimension names are taken from coords.
+* attrs: a dictionary of attributes to add to the instance
+* name: a string that names the instance

 **Data Set**